 Online vision tests

-Other visual acuity tests (like myRx™ Acuity Check) provide a pass/fail result, prompting one of the following:
+Other visual acuity tests (like myRx Acuity Check) provide a pass/fail result, prompting one of the following:

-Earlier this year, Luna was thrilled to unveil myRx™ Refraction Exam — the first online subjective refraction exam that enables users to get a new ECP-approved prescription using only a mobile phone.
-This ground-breaking technology combines deep knowledge of optic physics and eye biology with the latest in device technology to create a clinically accurate online solution.
+Last year, Luna was thrilled to unveil myRx Refraction Exam, the first online subjective refraction exam that enables users to get a new ECP-approved prescription using only a mobile phone.
+This ground-breaking technology combines deep knowledge of optic physics and eye biology with the latest mobile device technology to create a clinically accurate online solution.

-Creating convenience by unblocking the challenges of working hours and geography, myRx™ Refraction Exam is positioned to change not only how patients obtain new prescriptions, but also how ECPs can prescribe them.
+Creating convenience by unblocking the challenges of working hours and geography, myRx Refraction Exam is positioned to change not only how patients obtain new prescriptions, but also how ECPs can prescribe them.

 Of course, online acuity tests and vision exams are no substitute for regular eye health visits with a doctor.
 They are vision-specific and cannot check for health conditions like glaucoma, cataracts, macular degeneration, infections, or injuries.

 Luna’s suite of ground-breaking technologies not only changes the way customers can test their vision and obtain new prescriptions, but it also changes how online eyewear retailers and ECPs provide value to customers and patients.